 Smart Tip: I pierce the cloves into the orange peels, so that its easy to pick them out later.
 Instead, you can use a spice cloth/cheese cloth to keep the cloves & star anise together and easily fish them out before serving.

 Mulled wine is best made with the a full bodied red wine like a Cabernet Sauvignon, but you can use any good dry red wine that you like.
-Save your expensive reserved wines for later though, and use a relatively inexpensive wine for this recipe, since its flavor gets modified completely.
+Save your expensive reserved wines and use a relatively inexpensive wine for mulled wine, since its flavor gets modified completely.
 I wouldn’t ever use ‘Cooking Wine’ in this, or any recipe for that matter.
 For an extra kick in the end, you can spike it with a shot of dark Rum, whiskey, bourbon, or Grand Marnier.
 This is totally optional, but, I personally prefer a small shot of Grand Marnier in my cup.
 It boosts the orange flavor and gives this drink a great rich flavor.

 Important Tip# 1: The key to making Mulled Wine is to not ever boil it.
 Alcohol boils at a lower temperature than water so you really have to watch the heat.
-For that reason, I use boiling water to dissolve the sugar and infuse the spices in the beginning and then let it cool down to a warm temperature before adding the wine.
+For that reason, I use boiling water to dissolve the sugar and infuse the spices in the beginning.
+Then let it cool down to a warm temperature before adding the wine.

 Important Tip #2: When you switch to the ‘Keep Warm’ mode, fish out the orange peels, star anise and cinnamon.
-This prevents the wine from getting overpowered by these spices, and sometimes, the spices can cause a slight bitter after-taste if left in there too long.
+This prevents the wine from getting overpowered by these spices.
+Also, sometimes the spices can cause a slight bitter after-taste if left in there too long.

 You can make this recipe on the stove-top too.
 But, you have to watch it like a hawk since you don’t want to over-heat your wine.
 I used an Instant Pot in its SAUTE mode to make the Mulled wine, and later switched it to ‘Keep warm’ mode, so that it stays warm for my guests throughout the party.
-I would not recommend using the pressure cooking mode for this recipe, since the temperature for pressure cooking will burn off all the alcohol.
-I prefer using the Instant Pot for this recipe, simply because I can follow the recipe on the SAUTE setting without having to monitor it continuously, AND, I can keep it warm without the stove being on, which is avoidable when I’m entertaining guests.
+I do not recommend using pressure cooking for this recipe, since the high temperature will burn off all the alcohol.
+I prefer using the Instant Pot for this recipe, simply because I can follow the recipe on the SAUTE setting without having to monitor it continuously.
+AND, I can keep it warm without the stove being on, which is avoidable when I’m entertaining guests.

 It’s very easy to scale this recipe.
 Simply double-up the ingredients and follow the instructions.
 The boiling time for the sugar syrup may go up by a minute or two due to increase in quantity.
 The rest of the time remains about the same.
 Feel free to taste in between and adjust the flavors to your taste (Chef’s privileges;-)